Financial-Times/o-expander/MIGRATION.md

 ### Updated DOM Attributes

-The data attribute `data-o-expander-js` has been replaced with the class `o-expander--initialised`.
-If your project is styling based on `[data-o-expander-js]`, update your css to use `.o-expander--initialised`.
+The data attribute `data-o-expander-js` has been replaced with the class `o-expander--initialized`.
+If your project is styling based on `[data-o-expander-js]`, update your css to use `.o-expander--initialized`.

 Expanders with the `shrinkTo` (`data-shrink-to`) option set to a number, to toggle a collapsing list, will now have `aria-hidden` set on collapsed items.
 No changes should be required.